Lucifer179/cryptonite_taskphase_kaushik/picoctf/crypto/triple-secure.md

 ```
 with manually changing the values of c, p and q each time.
 However, when I tried doing this, it not only proved to be really cumbersome but also didn't give me the right values.

-When that didn't work, I decided to draw up a code that would do the decrypting thrice for me.
-I first tried to find ways to take the output of the basic decrypt program I had earlier as the input for another set of values that it spits out but it was proving to be really complicated where I was defining many functions and it didn't give me the results needed.
+I decided to draw up a code that would do the decrypting thrice for me.
+I first tried to find ways to take the output of the basic decrypt program I had earlier as the input for another set of values that it spits out but it was proving to be really complicated where I was defining too many functions and it didn't give me the results needed.

 Following that, I did some research and found the concept of nesting functions that would work for this case.
-After a lot of trial and error on how to organize it, I managed to get the nesting right but I still wasn't getting the flag.
+After a lot of trial and error on the syntax of it, I managed to get the nesting right but I still wasn't getting the flag.

 I broke my head over that for a good while until I realized that the order of it could be the other way round.
 All this time I was solving it from n1 to n3 but it could very well be n3 to n1.
 Making that switch fixed it and I got the flag.
 In hindsight, that was probably why I didn't get the flag when I did it manually in the first place.